 - Now, right-click on the partition to be extended and choose the “Extend Volume” option.

 - Just follow the steps provided in the Extend Volume Wizard, it’s just clicking the appropriate option

 - Type the amount of space that needs to be increased by “Select the amount of space in MB:” and then press “Next”.

 And now, your partition size will be increased.
 Just restart your computer.

-Before expanding or shrinking your partition, remember, that these operations will cut off certain part from one partition.
+Before expanding or shrinking your partition, remember, that these operations will cut off certain parts from one partition.
 When shrinking or expanding a volume you must have empty space on the drive.
-The partition consists of many blocks of data starting from one sector and ending with other.
+The partition consists of many blocks of data starting from one sector and ending with another.
 Some of the blocks may contain data and others are just empty.
 When you re-size your partition, certain blocks will be removed from either end.
 If those blocks contain data, you will lose your data for sure.

 Hence, do not try re-sizing your partition, unless the sectors are empty.
 Also, make sure you take data backup and save it in a separate drive or device.
 But some uncertainties may occur in this process, due to which you may lose your data and have forgotten to take the data backup.
-When you encounter such unavoidable situations, just use Remo Recover Windows tool and recover your partition data within few minutes.
+When you encounter such unavoidable situations, just use Remo Recover Windows tool and recover your partition data within a few minutes.

 Warning: When you extend a partition, you will have to delete or cut off certain data from the other partition.
 Hence, it’s always better to take data back up before re-sizing your partitions.